ajgae/emotd-awesome/README.md

 ### history

 `emotd` allows you to cycle back through the history of the words that appeard in the widget in this session.
 This is meant to let you skim through the words quickly without having to worry about clicking away from the right word.
-By default only a few history slots are enabled, but you can change via the [arguments](#arguments/settings).
+By default only a few words are remembered by default, but you can change this number via the [arguments](#arguments/settings).

 **NB:** the history feature is currently badly implemented and broken.
 It should *basically* work but it needs improvement.
 Contributions welcome!